hsinshufan/my_logseq_data/pages/Software Testing.md

 				- Identify what are we going to test
 			- ![image.png](../assets/image_1715310890202_0.png)
 	- Test Levels
-		- Groups of test ac
+		- Groups of test activities that are organized and managed together
+		- Each test level is an instance of the test process